 Imitation of Wild Environment

-The more familiar surroundings you place in an enclosure, the more your tortoise will feel at home.
+The more familiar surroundings you place in an enclosure, the more the tortoise will feel at home.

 This can be essential, especially in the early weeks you live together.
 Many tortoises refuse to leave their shells upon relocating, but artificial plants can bolster their confidence.

-Take time to learn about your tortoise’s natural habitat and what greenery grows in such a locale.
-This will enable you to create a home from home for your new tortoise.
+Learn about the tortoise’s natural habitat and what greenery grows in such a locale.
+This will enable you to create a home from home for a new tortoise.

 Shade and Temperature Control

-You may find your tortoise uses plants to maintain warmth and hide when stressed or worried.
+The tortoise may use plants to maintain warmth and hide when stressed and anxious.
 A tortoise that feels afraid or intimidated will retreat inside its shell.